Nehal1s/Domefavour/README.md

   "location": "Obvious",
   "likes": "likeness of project"
   "body" :{
-          "description" : "Description of post",
-          "tags" : "tagsof technology involved",
+          "description" : "Description of post or whatever you like. eg point tables and stuff", "tags" : "tagsof technology involved",
           "src" : "image link"
           },